ljvince/MechaCar_Statistical_Analysis/README.md

 ## results
 #### Linear Regression to Predict MPG
 <img width="1154" alt="Screen Shot 2022-09-05 at 1 07 35 AM" src="https://user-images.githubusercontent.com/106010498/188513285-aaec1997-4365-45e0-a54a-b27ea68efb87.png">

 ######  The most significant variables in this project is showing a non-random effect on the MPG of the Mechacar are the vehicle length and the ground clearance. so as the read line showing in the image above, a linear regression model run on these variables against figures for MPG, resulted in p-values of 2.6*10^(-12) and 5.21*10^(-8).The intercept is statistically significant as well, indicating that there is other factors, not included in dataset and have a strong impact on the mpg.

 ###### As the p-value of 5.35*10^(-11) that showing in the image above as the blue line, which is lower than an extreme level. of significance, and also the null hypothesis must be rejected. this means that the relationship between the variables and the miles per gallon is subject to more than random chance.

+###### The most significant variables in this project is showing a non-random effect on the MPG of the Mechacar are the vehicle length and the ground clearance. so as the read line showing in the image above, a linear regression model run on these variables against figures for MPG, resulted in p-values of 2.6*10^(-12) and 5.21*10^(-8).The intercept is statistically significant as well, indicating that there is other factors, not included in dataset and have a strong impact on the mpg.

-##### The r-squared value of 0.7149, higglighter in the yellow line, indicateds that the model is 71% accurate even though there is still an unconsidered factores, the model does predict the mpg of the Mechacar prototype with some effectiveness.
+###### The r-squared value of 0.7149, higglighter in the yellow line, indicateds that the model is 71% accurate even though there is still an unconsidered factores, the model does predict the mpg of the Mechacar prototype with some effectiveness.

 #### Summary Statistics on Suspension Coils